XenosLu/xlmp/README.md

 install steps:
 1. install Python3.4(suggested)
 2. run 'python player.py' as a debug demo server
-3. use adapter.wsgi as a standard wsgi programme
+3. use adapter.wsgi as a standard wsgi program

 filelist:
 LICENSE